 The COPS Office obligates federal funds when the grant Award Document is signed by the COPS Director or his/her designated official.
-For the grantee, grant funds are obligated when monies are spent or orders are placed for approved items or incurring approved salaries and benefits under your grant.
+For the grantee, grant funds are obligated when monies are spent or orders are placed for purchasing approved technology or services under your Safe Schools Initiative grant.
 The term "encumbrance" is often used at the local and state levels to describe this type of transaction.
 Liquidated obligations are considered cash outlays or monies actually spent.
 Unliquidated obligations are obligations incurred and recorded but not yet paid (accrual basis of accounting) or not yet recorded and not yet paid (cash basis of accounting).